Back to Blog

 What is vouch?

-vouch is a verification protocol that allows users to prove specific claims about data they receive from any HTTPS endpoint — without revealing their credentials, session tokens, or the underlying raw response.
-It's built on top of zkTLS: zero-knowledge proofs applied to the Transport Layer Security protocol.
+vouch is an application that allows users to prove specific claims about data they receive from any HTTPS endpoint - without revealing their credentials, session tokens, or the underlying raw response.
+It's built on top of zkTLS protocol developed by vlayer on top of TLSNotary.

-How TLS works (and why it matters for zero-knowledge proofs)
+How TLS works (and why it matters for zkTLS)

 ClientNotaryServer (Instagram)ClientHello + notary witness requestServerHello + certificatenotary co-signs session keyGET /insights (encrypted request)Encrypted response — notary commits hashNotary generates ZK proof from committed response · no plaintext leaves client